We all know that computers are vulnerable to viruses, but what about cell phones?

 - Beware of fake messages: Do not click on links sent from unknown numbers.
 After clicking it, you might be allowing malware to enter your device.

-- Avoid using free WiFi networks: Data transferred through free networks is often unencrypted and can be easily intercepted by hackers.
+- Avoid using free WiFi networks : Data transferred through free networks is often unencrypted and can be easily intercepted by hackers.
 Plus, sometimes cybercriminals create fake WiFi networks with credible names to steal data and install malware into the devices that connect to it.
 Rather than using a public WiFi network, we recommend using a private WiFi network (VPN) or your cellular network.
-If you rely on public WiFi networks because the cell signal in your home or office is weak, cell phone signal boosters can help improve your cellular connection in your home, office, or vehicle.
+If you rely on public WiFi networks because the cell signal in your home or office is weak, cell phone signal boosters can help improve your cellular connection in your home, work place, or vehicle.

 - Free consultation (ask us anything) with our US-based customer support.
 Email: (email@example.com).
 Phone: 1-800-568-2723.